Play and learning at home

 Most of Scotland (except for some of the islands) is back in lockdown with schools and nurseries closed to most children (except for the children of key workers and a few others).

-Parents aren’t teachers - we can all only do the best we can in these strange times.
-Children can find it hard to stay at home more than normal and not seeing their friends.
+Parents aren’t teachers - you can only do the best you can in these strange times.
+Children can find it hard to be staying at home more than usual and not seeing their friends.
 It's a time to be patient with each other, have some fun and relax together.

 Do what you need to do to get by – and remember looking after your family’s health and well being is the most important thing you can do.

 Keeping safe and behaving responsibly online

 In the present circumstances children and young people will be spending a lot more of their time online.
 Whether it’s school work, chatting to friends, gaming or engaging on social media it’s more important than ever to make sure your child uses their digital devices safely and responsibly.
 We have put together information for parents and carers including setting parental controls and information about sexting, grooming and online games.

 Education Scotland has produced a variety of home learning resources for parents, carers and practitioners.